YOUR FIRST ANIMATION! Animate in Clip Studio! (BEGINNERS)

 9. Animation Color

-It's time to add color, for this we create a new raster layer called COLOR below the layer of the animation line, here we are going to paint all the elements that do not have movement.
+It's time to add color.
+To do this, we create a new raster layer called COLOR below the animation line layer.
+Here we will paint all the elements that have no movement.

 Achieving it this way:

-Now we are going to paint the animation of the book, we select the first drawing of the animation, then the color layer and we paint with the pen, the same tool with which we made the line.
+Now we are going to paint the book animation.
+We select the first drawing of the animation, then the color layer, and paint with the pen, the same tool we used for the line.

 11. Eye Animation Color

-We do the same process, we choose the eyes animation folder and we paint the 3 drawings of the blink animation.
+We do the same process: we choose the eye animation folder and paint the 3 drawings of the blinking animation.

 Achieving the following result.